imv7/download.py/README.md

 import requests   d
 1
 ```
-#### Those paylog were collected from F12 Firefox > Network > Sniffing the params from HTTP POST sent
+#### Those paylog were colTENTANDOlected from F12 Firefox > Network > Sniffing the params from HTTP POST sent
 ```payload = {
     'userid': 'ID@a.com',
     'password': 'Passwd',